Doctor0Evil/Javaspectre/README.md

 You can integrate Javaspectre’s excavation and blueprinting capabilities into another JavaScript project by:

-- Importing the relevant core modules (e.g., spectral harvesters, excavators, blueprint generators).
+- Importing the relevant core modules (for example, spectral harvesters, excavators, blueprint generators).
 - Feeding them unknown JSON, DOM structures, or VM-state descriptions.
 - Using the emitted models and metadata as the basis for higher-level APIs, documentation, and repository scaffolds.